For the main character index, see here

 Former squire of Jon Arryn, Ser Hugh was knighted after the death of his lord.
 He remained in King's Landing to win fame and fortune in tourneys instead of returning to the Vale.

-- Acquired Situational Narcissism: Refused to speak with Jory Cassel on account of him being just a guard captain and tells him that if Lord Eddard Stark wants questions asked of him that then Ned would have to come do it himself.
+- Acquired Situational Narcissism: Refused to speak with Jory Cassel on account of him being just a guard captain and tells him that if Lord Eddard Stark wants questions asked of him that then Ned would have to come to do it himself.
 Never mind the fact that Jory is both older and more experienced than him (and a minor noble to boot) while Hugh was just made a knight because his lord died.

-- The Con Within A Con: Invoked.
-Ned Stark suspects foul play when it's pointed out to him that Jon Arryn's squire was knighted upon the lord's death, so he intends to interrogate the young knight.
+- The Con: Ned Stark suspects foul play when it's pointed out to him that Jon Arryn's squire was knighted upon the lord's death, so he intends to interrogate the young knight.
 Ser Hugh is surreptitiously killed by Gregor Clegane at the Hand's Tourney, making Ned suspect that the Lannisters killed him to keep him quiet.
 Later, Tyrion learns upon interrogating Pycelle that Ser Hugh might have slipped the poison to Lord Jon.
 It's finally revealed that Lysa Arryn poisoned her husband Lord Jon, opening the question as to whether Ser Hugh was indeed killed intentionally or Clegane just felt like killing him that day and the loose gorget gave him an excuse.

 - Due to the Dead: Ser Barristan Selmy decides to stand vigil over Hugh's body after his death because there is nobody else in King's Landing to do so.